morganwl/turnovertools/README.md

 # turnovertools
 tools for processing Avid Media Composer turnovers

+Development is erratic, chasing around to follow actual tasks on the job.

 ## Changelog

+### 0.0.5 04.15-2020

+- To-Do:
+  - Write full testsuite for xml2ryg
+  - Rename xml2ryg to ryglist
+  - Work on refactoring and improving codebase of ryglist
+  - Focus on tests across the board

+### 0.0.4 04.15-2020

+- added VFX list support
+  - read EDLs and extract vfx list based on markers
+  - create pull EDLs and ALEs
+  - create VFX reference with appropriate burnins
+  - limited integration with FileMaker

 ### 0.0.3 02.03-2020

+- (NONE OF THIS HAPPENED)
   - build and use source tables
     - build source table from ale, xml or edl
     - fill in metadata from existing source table for xml and edl imports
     - output source table in human readable format
     - allow editing of source table

 - Stretch
   - Explore using MobID in XML or AAF to find source media on drive